Tips for Preventing Wheelchair Damage on Flights

 Airlines must allow assistive devices as carry-ons in the cabin free of charge, consistent with safety rules.

-Assistive devices must not count against the passenger’s carry-on limit.
+Assistive devices do not count against your carry-on limit.

-Priority in-cabin stowage (either a closet or a row of seats designated for seat strapping) must be available for at least one normal-sized collapsible manual wheelchair in any aircraft with 100 or more passenger seats.
+Priority in-cabin stowage must be available for at least one normal-sized collapsible manual wheelchair on aircraft with 100 or more passenger seats.

-Manual wheelchairs that cannot be transported in the cabin must be transported in the cargo compartment, consistent with safety and security requirements.
+Manual wheelchairs that cannot be transported in the cabin must be transported in the cargo compartment, following safety and security requirements.

-Airlines must also provide for the checking and timely return of assistive devices at the gate for use in the terminal.
-Should an airline lose, damage, or destroy the wheelchair or other assistive device, the airline must provide compensation in an amount up to the original purchase price of the wheelchair or device.
+Airlines must provide for the checking and timely return of assistive devices at the gate for use in the terminal.
+If an airline loses, damages, or destroys your wheelchair, they must compensate you up to the original purchase price.

-Some believe that airlines are no longer responsible for damage costs after Trump’s administration paused the enforcement of new airline rules enacted by the Biden administration, but that is not the case.
+Some believe that airlines are no longer responsible for damage costs due to changes in regulations.
+But that is not the case.
 Airlines were responsible for wheelchair damage before the new rules were established.

-I recommend reading through all of the bill of rights, and bring a copy with you when travelling.
-If an airline is breaking the laws set forth by the ACAA and the Department of Transportation, a physical version can help your case.
+I recommend reading through the bill of rights and bringing a copy with you when traveling.
+If an airline violates the ACAA or DOT regulations, having a physical copy can support your case.

 2. Notify the Airline At Least 48 Hours In Advance

-However, I recommend that you call them as soon as you can.
-You will want to let them know your wheelchair’s make, weight, dimensions, and type of battery.
-Although the FAA has its own set of battery rules, which you can find here, airlines may have additional requirements.
-It is always good to check with them first to make sure that your wheelchair battery can be accommodated.
+It's best to notify the airline as soon as possible.
+Let them know your wheelchair’s make, weight, dimensions, and battery type.
+While the FAA has its own battery rules, which you can find here, airlines may have additional requirements.
+Always check with them first to ensure your wheelchair battery can be accommodated.

-Ask if you will be allowed to gate check.
-Also, if you need a transfer or aisle chair, make sure that you request one.
-These chairs are used to transport people from their personal wheelchairs at the gate to their seats inside the plane.
-If you aren’t able to walk from the gate to your seat, then an aisle chair is a necessity.
-They should also ask you if you will need help transferring from the different chairs by airline staff, or if you can do it on your own or with the help of a companion.
+Ask if you can gate check your wheelchair.
+If you need a transfer or aisle chair, make sure to request one.
+These chairs help transport individuals from their personal wheelchairs at the gate to their seats inside the plane.
+If you can’t walk from the gate to your seat, an aisle chair is essential.
+The airline staff should also inquire if you need assistance transferring between chairs or if you can manage on your own.

 3. Prepare Your Wheelchair

-Take loose (ex: footrests) or valuable parts off the wheelchair, and store them in an extra checked-in suitcase.
+Remove loose or valuable parts (like footrests) and store them in an extra checked suitcase.
 You can check in a suitcase with medical equipment for free.

-If you are unable to take items off the wheelchair that can be easily broken or damaged, label them with fragile stickers.
-The larger the better.
+If you can't remove easily broken items, label them with fragile stickers.
+The larger, the better.

-Tape instructions on how to operate, disassemble, and reassemble the wheelchair somewhere where the ground crew can easily see it.
-To make sure it doesn’t fall off, tape over the whole paper with clear packing tape.
+Tape instructions on how to operate, disassemble, and reassemble the wheelchair somewhere visible to the ground crew.
+Use clear packing tape to secure it.

-Some people like to use bubble wrap or foam.
+Some people prefer to use bubble wrap or foam for added protection.

-Prepare your battery as directed by the airline, if your wheelchair has one.
+Prepare your battery according to the airline's guidelines if your wheelchair has one.

 4. Gate Check If Possible

-Gate check means bringing your wheelchair to the terminal gate and leaving it with the flight attendant before entering the aircraft.
-This significantly reduces your chances of damage since your wheelchair has less time in the airline’s hands and is not subject to conveyor belts.
-When you check in your wheelchair with your checked luggage, the wheelchair is treated to the same conveyor belt system as your bag.
-These conveyor belts are long, fast, and prone to bumping and damaging fragile objects.
-For example, here is a video of the conveyer system at the Sea-Tac airport in Washington.
+Gate checking means bringing your wheelchair to the terminal gate and leaving it with the flight attendant before boarding.
+This significantly reduces the risk of damage.
+Your wheelchair spends less time in the airline's hands and avoids the conveyor belts that can be rough on fragile items.
+For example, here is a video of the conveyor system at the Sea-Tac airport in Washington.

 5. Check Wheelchair Insurance

-If you purchase insurance for your wheelchair, make sure it covers damage from flights.
-If it does not, see how much the airline would cover if it becomes damaged.
-The bill of rights states that airlines are required to provide compensation up to the original purchase price.
-This means that they may not always give you enough money to replace it.
+If you have insurance for your wheelchair, ensure it covers damage from flights.
+If it doesn’t, check how much the airline would compensate if your wheelchair is damaged.
+The bill of rights states that airlines must provide compensation up to the original purchase price.
+This means they may not always give you enough money to replace it.

 6. Take Pictures of Your Chair Directly Before and After the Flight